-Huthwaite Hub is a registered charity dating from 08 Feb 2018
+Huthwaite Hub became a registered charity from 08 Feb 2018

 The Huthwaite Community Action Group is an influential committee comprising a team of volunteers.
 It was formed and first chaired through earliest years of 2000 by Cllr David Kirkham during his role as our Nottinghamshire County Councillor.
 One primary motive behind its formation was recognising a falling community spirit.
 That noticeably dropped as rising unemployment followed unexpected closures in quick succession of this areas two most historically significant industries.
 Meetings began openly inviting residents to not just voice their local concerns, but also suggest ways for taking appropriate action to specifically benefit Huthwaite in the future.

 An annually elected committee has thereafter gained fearless leadership under the regularly appointed Chairman, Mr Eric Bone, 25 Sherwood Street.
 Tel: 06123 517933

 Updates concerning next meeting arrangements and current agendas are displayed upon their notice boards sited among the village.
 Regular attendance is made by local Ashfield District Councillors, ably and independently willing to jointly assist through their elected roles.
 Executives also often encouraged liaisons between various professional bodies with local policing, support workers and advisory clinics.

 Agendas frequently raised concerns and awareness regarding crime or antisocial behaviour in known hot spots.
 Improvements have been made to busier streets and long neglected roadways for both traffic and pedestrian safety.
 Expansion of new housing estates may still raise another common topic.

 Huthwaite Community Action Group has managed to source any available funding to promote several projects.
 They are probably best recognised however, for annually organising very popular summer activities for children held upon Brierley Forest Park.

 Action Group "Fun Days" have been proven just as successful in providing a modern equivalent likened to when folk used to look forward to wakes or a circus fairground coming to town.
 A range of activities are organised to amuse and interest kids during a long school break.
 This social event also attracts parents beyond Huthwaite.